doganarif/LLMDog/README.md

 - **Enter**: Confirm selection and generate the Markdown output (which is also copied to your clipboard)
 - **q**: Quit the application

+## Workflow Example

+1. Navigate to your project directory
+2. Run `LLMDog`
+3. Use the arrow keys to navigate and Tab to select relevant files
+4. Press Enter to generate the Markdown output and copy it to your clipboard
+5. Paste directly into your favorite LLM chat interface
+6. Ask your question about the code you've shared

 ## Contributing

 Contributions are welcome!
 If you find bugs or have ideas for improvements, please open an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.